SQE1 Study Planner

 The four SRA subjects, including Ethics and Professional Conduct, Legal Services, Solicitors Accounts, and Taxation, are specifically included in your SQE curriculum.
 Most of you may not have studied them, but they are not difficult subjects, except Taxation if you are not good with numbers.

 Our recommended SQE1 Study Planner is divided into 6 stages, but you are free to tailor the plan to suit your study needs.
-The SQE Study Planner is divided into 6 stages.

 Stage 1